CCThompson82/RoboND-Kinematics-Project/report.md

 ![alt text][J0J1]

-**Figure 3 - Demonstration of DH parameter calculation for Joint 1.
-Joint 1 and surrounding links are shown as projections into the global X-Z, X-Y, and Y-Z planes.
-Notice that d1 is easily depicted when projected onto the Z axis.
-In the middle panel, in which the Z axis points directly towards the viewer,
+> **Figure 3 - Demonstration of DH parameter calculation for Joint 1.**  Joint 1
-$\hat{X}_{0}$ and $\hat{X}_{1}$ are parallel but not conincident (represented by dashed marcation).**
+and surrounding links are shown as projections into the global X-Z, X-Y, and Y-Z planes.
+Notice that d1 is easily depicted with either 2D projection including the Z axis.
+In the middle panel, in which the Z axis points directly towards the viewer, $\hat{X}_{0}$ and $\hat{X}_{1}$ are parallel but not conincident (represented here and henceforth by the dashed marcation).

 ##### Joint 2
 * $\alpha_{1}$ := -$\frac{\pi}{2}$